 Wavetables are installed and formatted on the MicroSD card exactly as they are on the disting mk4.
+The card provided with the disting EX has a wide selection of wavetables pre-installed.

-For convenience, the relevant section of the disting mk4 user manual is reproduced here.
+For convenience, the relevant section of the disting mk4 user manual is reproduced here: